nathanhsjc/azure-network-protocols/README.md

 </p>
 <p>
-We will be ovserving ICMP (Internet Control Message Protocol) which is used to test connectiivty between two devices.
+We will be observing ICMP (Internet Control Message Protocol) which is used to test connectivity between two devices.
 In Wireshark we will be able to see all the traffic that is being generated.
 After opening up Wireshark, click on Ethernet then on the blue shark fin in the upper left corner.
 This will start the capturing packet process from Ethernet.
 In the photo example you will be able to see all the network traffic that's occurring on the Windows virtual machine.
 <br />

 <p>